 More than 850 miles of trails lead into the park, ranging in length from largely overlooked, quiet, quarter-mile walkways—short dirt paths just off the main roads—to 70 miles of the Appalachian Trail.
 One of the most popular day hikes is an eight-mile round-trip that follows the AT north from Newfound Gap to Charlies Bunion and offers some of the park’s longest-range views.
-You’ll find more solitude and similar views on another section of the AT, a 10.5-mile out-and-back above Cosby Campground to the Mount Cammerer Lookout Tower, a go-to spot for sunrise photos.
+You’ll find more solitude and similar views on another section of the AT, a 11-mile out-and-back above Cosby Campground to the Mount Cammerer Lookout Tower, a go-to spot for sunrise photos.

 One of the best, most solitary views in the park is from the High Rocks, where an old warder’s cabin sits beside a gray bluff that once supported a fire tower.
 From there you can see the jagged ridges of Nantahala National Forest across Fontana Lake.
 To get there, take the ridgetop Welch Ridge Trail, which runs between the AT and the Cold Spring Gap Trail.
 It’s a rigorous ten-mile hike one-way, so plan to overnight it at one of backcountry sites in the Forney Creek valley or at the Silers Bald shelter.

 Those who want to see multiple waterfalls, springtime wildflower displays, and panoramic fire-tower views should head to the Big Creek Trail for a two-night trip.
-Start the first day with a five-mile hike from Big Creek Campground to Walnut Bottoms/campsite 37, which has dense displays of spring flowers.
+Start the first day with a five-mile hike from Big Creek Campground to Lower Walnut Bottoms/campsite 37, which has dense displays of spring flowers.
 On the way, you’ll pass the Midnight Hole, a favorite swimming spot in the Smokies, and Mouse Creek Falls.
 On the second day, head up four miles along Swallow Fork Trail, an old Civilian Conservation Corps trail long popular with hikers, to the Mount Sterling Ridge Trail, and stay the night at Mount Sterling/campsite 38, a breezy, cool area at the base of a fire tower.
 The next morning, head back to Big Creek Campground on Baxter Creek Trail, a sharp descent of 4,000 feet over six miles.

 If history is your way into the Smokies, you can find stories of southern Appalachia’s pioneer past througout the park.
-In the Cades Cove valley, there’s a working gristmill, numerous barns and houses, and three churches from the late 1800s; in Cataloochee, you’ll find the well-preserved homesteads of the Caldwell and Palmer families, which date from the late 19th century; and on the Roaring Fork Motor Nature Trail, in the Gatlinburg area, popular sites include the cabin of Noah “Bud” Ogle, whose great-grandparents were some of the first Euro-American settlers, and a few structures farther along the trail that tell stories of mountain people who refused to be displaced by the formation of the park, like the Walker Sisters cabin, just off Little Brier Gap Trail, which the park has maintained since the last of the five sisters lived there in 1964.
+In the Cades Cove valley, there’s a working gristmill, numerous barns and houses, and three churches from the early 1800s; in Cataloochee, you’ll find the well-preserved homesteads of the Caldwell and Palmer families, which date from the late 19th century; and on the Roaring Fork Motor Nature Trail, in the Gatlinburg area, popular sites include the cabin of Noah “Bud” Ogle, whose great-grandparents were some of the first Euro-American settlers, and a few structures farther along the trail that tell stories of mountain people who refused to be displaced by the formation of the park, like the Walker Sisters cabin, just off Little Brier Gap Trail, which the park has maintained since the last of the five sisters lived there in 1964.
 In the backcountry, you’ll find the remains of old homes on the Old Settler’s Trail, as well as hearths and chimneys that mark the Depression-era Civilian Conservation Corp camps, like CCC/campsite 71, as well as the artifacts left by the logging operations that ravaged the range in the early 20th century.